geekygirldawn/linuxcon_2016/README.md

 You can also get a little creative with the logo option to create a banner image to give you more control over the title or anything else you want to display at the bottom of the screen.
+Take a look at the bitergia-banner.png file in the images directory for an example.

     --logo images/bitergia-banner.png